-ARTICLE 2 - CONVERSION PROHIBITED

-SECTION 7108.
-PURPOSE AND CONTENT
+ARTICLE 1 - GENERAL PROVISIONS SECTION 7108.
+PURPOSE AND CONTENT ARTICLE 2 - CONVERSION PROHIBITED SECTION 7109.
+CONVERSION PROHIBITED

-The purpose of this Chapter is to set forth the County's requirements for the conversion of residential real property into a condominium project, community apartment project or a stock cooperative project.
+The purpose of this Chapter is to set forth the County's requirements for the conversion of residential real property, including mobile home parks, into a condominium project, community apartment project or a stock cooperative project.